-27. If the extenuating circumstances application is not deemed valid this is confirmed by a second member of staff within the Academic Registry.
-If the two members of

-- where the deadline or event is yet to happen they can, provided they are able to obtain the necessary information, submit a new request for the recognition of extenuating circumstances.
+- 28. If the extenuating circumstances application is not deemed valid by an Academic Registry member of staff the student will be notified of the outcome and also that: - where the deadline or event is yet to happen they can, provided they are able to obtain the necessary information, submit a new request for the recognition of extenuating circumstances.
 The student additionally has the right to submit an academic appeal against the decision using the Regulations for academic appeals. - where the deadline or event has passed but the Board of Examiners (for taught programmes), or academic body (for postgraduate research programmes) has not yet met, provided they are able to obtain the necessary evidence, they can submit a new request for the recognition of extenuating circumstances.
-The student additionally has the right to submit an academic appeal against the decision using the Regulations for academic appeals. - where the deadline or event has passed and the Board of Examiners or academic body has met they have the right to submit an academic appeal against the decision using the Regulations for academic appeals. - 28.
+The student additionally has the right to submit an academic appeal against the decision using the Regulations for academic appeals. - where the deadline or event has passed and the Board of Examiners or academic body has met they have the right to submit an academic appeal against the decision using the Regulations for academic appeals. - 29.
 It is possible whether the request is successful or not that one of the following is also arranged: - meeting with the student's Personal Tutor - creation of a Managed Study Plan with possible referral to the support to study procedures (see Regulations for support to study) - referral to fitness to practise procedures (see Regulations for fitness to practise)